Adrien A. Weibgen

 Policy Advocate and Racial Equity Consultant in New York

-Adrien is a racial justice policy advocate based in New York City.
-They believe strongly that those closest to the problems must be leaders in generating solutions, and are committed to supporting directly impacted community members and organizers in their fight to achieve a more equitable city where everyone can thrive.
+I am a racial justice policy advocate based in New York City.
+I believe strongly that those closest to the problems must be leaders in generating solutions, and I'm committed to supporting directly impacted community members and organizers in their fight to achieve a world where everyone can thrive.

-Adrien’s work has been published in The Yale Law Journal and The New York Daily News and featured in City Limits, City & State, Teen Vogue and The New York Times, which called their post-Sandy relief effort in Coney Island "better organized than the City."
-Adrien is a 2018 NextCity Vanguard, a professionally trained mediator, and a graduate of the Advocacy Institute’s inaugural Educator Pipeline.
-A first-generation American born and raised in the NYC area, Adrien lives in Flatbush, Brooklyn and is a graduate of Yale Law School and Wesleyan University.
+My work has been published in The Yale Law Journal, The New York Daily News, and City Limits and featured in City & State, Teen Vogue and The New York Times, which called our post-Sandy relief effort in Coney Island "better organized than the City."
+I am a 2018 NextCity Vanguard and a professionally trained mediator.
+A first-generation American born and raised in the NYC area, I live in Flatbush, Brooklyn and am a graduate of Yale Law School and Wesleyan University.